tooling/book-of-modern-frontend-tooling/chapters/index.md

 > This is a free, work-in-progress open-source book introducing you to the world of tooling for modern web applications.

 Over the past few years, there has been a new wave of highly compelling and immersive web applications.
 Some of them replacing native applications as they are on par (if not better) in terms of usability and features.
-To build and maintain such complex applications in a collaborative environment, it is important to use the right tool for the job.
+To build and maintain such complex applications in a collaborative environment, it is important to use the right tools.
 Unfortunately, there is no single place which documents available frontend tooling and provides an opinion for a developer.

 The goal of this book is to walk developers through the application development lifecycle; help discover new concepts and introduce tooling that simplify building modern web applications.